 Wokingham Major Highways Programme

-We were appointed by Wokingham Borough Council to deliver vital infrastructure upgrades to alleviate congestion and enhance accessibility in Wokingham.
+We were appointed by Wokingham Borough Council to deliver vital infrastructure upgrades that alleviate congestion and improve accessibility across the borough.

 Infrastructure for new communities

-With a growing population and the investment in new schools, leisure facilities, open spaces and 12,000 homes across the borough, Wokingham Borough Council’s £125 million investment in their major highways programme alleviates congestion, improves traffic flow and enhances accessibility in the historic market town of Wokingham.
+With a rapidly growing population and major investment in new schools, leisure facilities, open spaces and 12,000 new homes, Wokingham Borough Council committed £125 million to transform its highways network.
+The programme reduces congestion, enhances traffic flow and improves accessibility in the historic market town of Wokingham.

 • North Wokingham Distributor Road (NWDR)